Airline staff Tran Phuong Nhu guides passengers to line up to check in at the departure terminal of Terminal T3 on the morning of May 18 - Photo: TTD

 On May 18, just one day after Vietnam Airlines moved all operations to T3, a series of confusing situations occurred.

-At the points leading from Phan Thuc Duyen or Tran Quoc Hoan streets to the station, many car drivers are confused when they cannot determine whether to go up to the 3rd floor of the departure terminal or down to the 2nd floor of the arrival terminal.
+At the points leading from Phan Thuc Duyen or Tran Quoc Hoan streets into the station, many car drivers are confused when they cannot determine whether to go up to the 3rd floor of the departure terminal or down to the 2nd floor of the arrival terminal.
 Even though there are signs, many people still choose the wrong way, forcing them to go around outside, through the toll booth, then turn around and go back into the station, wasting more time and money.

 Mr. TV - a technology driver who transports passengers to the airport - said that if he makes the wrong turn to the arrivals floor or goes into the wrong parking area, it will take him an extra 10-15 minutes to turn around.

 Another common situation is going up the wrong overpass leading to the parking garage.
-Instead of going straight down to the basement of the station, passengers have to circle back more than 500-700 meters, wait for the traffic light at C12 street, and then return to the starting point.
+Instead of going straight down to the basement of the station, passengers have to circle back more than 500-700 meters, wait for the traffic light to change at C12 street, and then return to the starting point.

-Many passengers went to the wrong entrance and wrong floor at Tan Son Nhat T3 terminal - Video : TRAN TIEN DUNG - CONG TRUNG
+Many passengers went to the wrong entrance and wrong floor at Tan Son Nhat Terminal T3 - Video : TRAN TIEN DUNG - CONG TRUNG

 Passenger terminal T3 has a total investment of more than 11,000 billion VND, and will be put into operation in the first phase from the end of April 2025.